-The boat has a generous cushioned foredeck, and more cushioned seating inside the cabin behind the skipper.
+The boat has a generously cushioned foredeck and more cushioned seating inside the cabin behind the skipper.
 The tanks are stowed vertically at the stern, so it’s easy to slip into the BCD before stepping over the side.

-They can also organise boat trips to the best snorkelling spots, and day trips, which may or may not (your choice) include Maya Beach, the beach made famous by the movie The Beach, starring Leonardo DiCaprio.
+They can also organize boat trips to the best snorkeling spots, and day trips, which may or may not (your choice) include Maya Beach, the beach made famous by the movie The Beach, starring Leonardo DiCaprio.

 You can read more about packages, rates and availability of the Zeavola Dive Website directly.